-Let’s Chat is a program that provides students with easy access to informal, free, confidential consultations with counselors from MIT Medical’s Mental Health & Counseling Service.
+Let’s Chat is a program that provides students with easy access to informal, free, confidential consultations with counselors from MIT Medical’s Student Mental Health & Counseling Services.
 No appointment is needed; just drop in.
 Meetings are brief (20 minutes), and you and your counselor will determine if additional follow-up is needed.

 During your visit, a counselor will listen closely to your concerns and will provide support.
 If necessary, he or she can help with scheduling a follow-up in Mental Health and Counseling and/or help you connect with other resources on campus (e.g., Student Support Services, Ombuds Office).
 Some common concerns that students seek help with include stress, sadness, anxiety, difficulty adjusting to school, family problems, or relationship issues.